 Gut feeling?
 Hm.
 Well, here’s how to make a good impression next time: 5 Ways To Make an Amazing First Impression and make sure to research the company before you go.
 You can’t predict what kind of person you will meet there, but you can make sure you’re ready for almost anything.

-Terrible (And True) Interview Stories From Real People Who Definitely Bombed the Interview
+Terrible And True Anonymous Interview Stories From Real People Who Definitely Bombed the Interview

 (Yes, these really happened.)
 These are some of the worst horror stories our recruiters had about what real people, who really bombed the interview:

 A woman going back into the workforce was sent to interview for an entry-level position.
 She managed to locate the company, arrive in person and on time, had a copy of her resume, and then when asked why she wanted to work there, responded “Where?”.
 It’s one thing to be frazzled, but this woman forgot the name of the company she was actually interviewing for, during the actual interview.
 She realized her mistake later, but there was no second interview.
 Remember where you’re interviewing!

-A man on the way to a lab tech interview decided to bicycle there, despite not knowing the location, how long it would take him to bicycle there, and he hadn’t bicycled in a long time.
+A man in San Francisco had a lab tech assistant interview and decided to bicycle there, despite not knowing the location, how long it would take him to bicycle there, and he hadn’t bicycled in a long time.
 He got caught in the rain and then got lost.
 Instead of calling to explain or to reschedule, he showed up two hours late, dripping wet, and demanded an interview.
 By then the hiring manager had given up on him and gone home.
 No, they did not give him another interview.
 (Always call ahead if something prevents you from making it on time!)

 A husband had an interview and his wife insisted on being with him during it.
 She sat in on the interview because she wasn’t happy with her husband’s unemployment and inability to secure a new job.
 (There was no second interview.)